+(12) The Tribunal, in making a determination under this Act is to -

+- (a) have regard to the financial effect of its determination on the parties to the appeal; and - (b) have regard to the obligations of the Forestry corporation under section 16 of the Forest Management Act 2013.

+$(13 - 14) \dots \dots \dots$

-- (11) A decision of a majority of the members of the Tribunal shall be a decision of the Tribunal. - (12) The Tribunal, in making a determination under this Act is to - (a) have regard to the financial effect of its determination on the parties to the appeal; and - (b) have regard to the obligations of the Forestry corporation under section 16 of the Forest Management Act 2013. - (13) The Tribunal may make such order as to costs as it thinks necessary. - (14) The Tribunal shall give its decision in respect of an appeal in such manner as it may determine. - (15) The registrar shall cause a copy of the Tribunal's decision in respect of an appeal to be served on each of the parties to the appeal within 7 days of its determination of the appeal. - (16) The Authority shall comply with any directions given to it by the Tribunal. - (17) The decision of the Tribunal in respect of an appeal under this Act is final.
+- (15) The registrar shall cause a copy of the Tribunal's decision in respect of an appeal to be served on each of the parties to the appeal within 7 days of its determination of the appeal. - (16) The Authority shall comply with any directions given to it by the Tribunal. - (17) The decision of the Tribunal in respect of an appeal under this Act is final and section 136 of the Tasmanian Civil and Administrative Tribunal Act 2020 does not apply.